ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 Content is serialized list of patch property values

 **Parameters**

+``string namespaceId``
-*namespaceId*: The namespace identifier for the request
+  The namespace identifier for the request.
+``streamId``

-*streamId*: Stream identifier for the request
+  The stream identifier for the request.
+``selectExpression``

-*selectExpression*: CSV list strings that indicates the event fields that will be changed in stream events
+  CSV list strings that indicates the event fields that will be changed in stream events.
+``items``

-*items*: List which contain indexes and new values to patch in the stream
+  List which contain indexes and new values to patch in the stream.

+**Optional parameters**

+  None

+**Returns**
+  An IEnumerable of all behavior objects

+Security
-**Security** Allowed by administrator account
+  Allowed by administrator accounts

+**Notes**
-**Operation** This call is used to patch the values of the selected fields for multiple events in the stream.
+This call is used to patch the values of the selected fields for multiple events in the stream.
 Only the fields indicated in **selectExpression** are modified.
 The events to be modified are indicated by the index value of each member of the **items** collection.
 The